What is Facial Recognition? Applications and How it Works

 Of course, with blurry images where the facial features are missing or ambiguous, there will be a higher degree of uncertainty.

-How accurate is face recognition?
+How accurate is facial recognition?

 What is facial recognition used for?

 The applications of the technology are vast and varied.
 The following examples are just a few of the most interesting ways many businesses use facial recognition today.